 Every person has had an experience trying to keep their toilet from overflowing after burrito night or something similar.
 It happens to the best of us.
 Even high-tech toilets get backed up while blasting tunes from their Bluetooth speakers.
 Fixing a blocked toilet is a rough job no one wants to have.
 Unfortunately, it is a duty that must be performed from time to time.
 The real issue is knowing when a plunger just won’t be enough to get the job done, and when it’s time to call in the professional plumber.Beating the Blockage Yourself

 Determining what’s causing the clog means having to look in the toilet; sorry, but it’s necessary.
 Make sure you have gloves just in case you can manually remove the blockage.
 Anything can be stuck down there, from toilet paper to your son’s action figure!
 If the toilet is still unflushable, the clog is going to be further down the drain.
-In this case, a plunger will come in handy!
+In this case, a plunger and elbow grease will come in handy.

 4 Reasons to Call a Professional Plumber

 If the obstruction could still not be removed, it might be an indication that some professional help is required.
 There are several times when calling a plumber is better and safer than trying a DIY job.

 For a simple case of too much toilet paper, a plunger is normally the only tool you need to get the water flowing again.
 Sometimes though, the toilet is just plain stubborn and needs a little more coaxing.
 Using a snake or the old baking soda and vinegar trick are other options to try, but you’ll probably find it to be more of a hassle than anything else.
 If done incorrectly, a plunger can break the wax ring at the base of the toilet, leading to flooding and water damage.
 It is also recommended that you never use chemical products, like Drano, to unclog the drain.
 These items may be sold in stores, but pouring chemicals down your drains can cause corrosion and lead to leaks.

 The Toilet is Running